Caribbean Cruising

 Kinds of activities: Wading pools?
 Computer labs?
 Video games?
 Water slides?
 Fun gym equipment?

 Hours of operation: How early do the children's programs start and at what time do they end?
-Break periods for lunch and dinner?
+Break periods for lunch and dinner so they can be with you?

 Seasonal programs: Some ships run their children's programs only during summer and holiday periods.
 Find the exact dates before booking.